drjwbaker/CHASE-digital-texts-2017/CHASE-digital-texts-lesson.md

 - use the command `cd` to move around your computer

 ______
-### Basics II

-**SLIDE** As well as navigating directories, you can interact with files on the command line: you can read them, open them, run them, and even edit them, often without ever having to leave the interface.
-Sometimes it is easier to do this using a Graphical User Interface, such as Word or your normal explorer, but the more you work here the more it is useful and the more you write scripts the more you'll need this basic knowledge

-Here's a few basic ways to interact with files.

-First, you can create a new directory.
-For convenience's sake, we will create it in directory you extracted the data provided in advance.
-Here type `mkdir firstdir` and hit enter.
-This used the `mkdir` command (meaning 'Making Directory') to create a directory named 'firstdir'.
-Now, move into that directory using the `cd` command.

-But wait!
-There's a trick to make things a bit quicker.
-Go up one directory (`cd ..`).
-To navigate to the `firstdir` directory you could type `cd firstdir`.
-Alternatively, you could type `cd f` and then hit tab.
-You will notice that the interface completes the line to `cd firstdir`. **Hitting tab at any time within the shell will prompt it to attempt to auto-complete the line based on the files or sub-directories in the current directory.
-Where two or more files have the same characters, the auto-complete will only fill up to the first point of difference, after which you can add more characters, and try using tab again.
-We would encourage using this method throughout today to see how it behaves (as it saves loads of time and effort!).**

-The next step is to manipulate files.

-Navigate to the `text` directory in the pre-circulated data directory.
-In here there is a copy of Jonathan Swift's *Gulliver's Travels* downloaded from Project Gutenberg. type `ls -lh` and hit enter to see details of this file.

-You can read the text right here.
-To try this, type `cat 829-0.txt`.
-The terminal window erupts and *Gulliver's Travels* cascades by: this is what is known as printing to the shell.
-And it is great, in theory, but you can't really make any sense of that amount of text.
-Instead, you may want to just look at the first or the last bit of the file. **TIP: to cancel this print of `829-0.txt`, or indeed any ongoing in the Unix shell, hit `ctrl+c`**

-Type `head 829-0.txt` and hit enter.
-This provides a view of the first ten lines, whereas `tail 829-0.txt` provides a perspective on the last ten lines.
-This is a good way to quickly determine the contents of the file.

-You may also want to change the file name to something more descriptive.
-You can 'move' it to a new name by using the `mv` or move command.
-To do this type `mv 829-0.txt gulliver.txt` and hit enter.

-Afterwards, when you perform a `ls` command, you will see that it is now `gulliver.txt`.
-Had you wanted to duplicate it, you could have used the `cp` or copy command by typing `cp 829-0.txt gulliver.txt`

-Now that you have seen and used several new commands, it's time for another trick.
-Hit the up arrow twice on your keyboard.
-Notice that `mv 829-0.txt gulliver.txt` appears before your cursor.
-You can continue pressing the up arrow to cycle through your previous commands.
-The down arrow cycles back toward your most recent command.
-This is another important labour saving function and something we'll use a lot this evening.

-After having read and renamed several files, you may wish to bring their text together into one file.
-Before we do that let's use `cp` to duplicate the Gulliver file and give it the filename `gulliver-backup.txt`: any ideas how you do that? (**ANSWER**: `cp gulliver.txt gulliver-backup.txt`).
-Good, now that you have two copies of *Gulliver's Travels*, let's put them together to make an **even longer** book.

-To combine, or concatenate, two or more files use the `cat` command again.
-Type `cat gulliver.txt gulliver-backup.txt` and press enter.
-This prints, or displays, the combined files within the shell.
-However, it is too long to read on this window!
-Luckily, by using the `>` redirector, you can send the output to a new file, rather than the terminal window.
-Hit up to get to your last command and amend the line to `cat gulliver.txt gulliver-backup.txt > gulliver-twice.txt` and hit enter.
-Now, when you type `ls` you'll see `gulliver-twice.txt` appear in your directory.

-When combining more than two files, using a wildcard can help avoid having to write out each filename individually.
-Again, labour saving!
-A useful wildcard is `*` which is a place holder for zero or more characters or numbers (note: this is slightly different from regex...).
-So, if you type `cat *.txt > everything-together.txt` and hit enter, a combination of all the `.txt` files in the current directory are combined in alphabetical order as `everything-together.txt`.
-This can be very useful if you need to combine a large number of smaller file within a directory so that you can work with them in a text analysis program.
-Another wildcard worth remembering is `?` which is a place holder for a single character or number.
-We shall return to shell wildcards later - for now, note again that they are similar to but not the same as the Regex we saw last week.

-Finally, onto deleting.
-We won't use the now, but if you do want to delete a file, for whatever reason, the command is `rm`, or remove. **Be careful with the `rm` command**, as you don't want to delete files that you do not mean to.
-Unlike deleting from within your Graphical User Interface, there is **no** recycling bin or undo options.
-For that reason, if you are in doubt, you may want to exercise caution or maintain a regular backup of your data.

-The syntax for `rm` is the same as `cp` and `mv`: for example `rm gulliver.txt`, adding wildcards as appropriate to specify the files to delete.

-______
-#### Summary

-Within the Unix shell you can now:

-- use the command `mv` to rename and move files.
-- use the command `cp` to create a file from an existing file.
-- use the command `cat` to combine more than one file of the same file type.
-- use the wildcards `*` and `?` as place holders that delimit which files are to be manipulated by a given an action.
-- use the `rm` command to delete unwanted files.

-______
-## Afternoon

-**SLIDE** Now you can work with the unix shell you can move onto learning how to count and mine data.
-These are rather simple and are unlikely to totally revolutionise your research.
-They are, however, alongside the consistent file structure and naming I touched on last week, the foundation of a more powerful set of commands that can count and mine data you may come across.

-______
 #### Counting and Mining Texts

 You will begin by counting the contents of files using the Unix shell.
 The Unix shell can be used to quickly generate counts from across files, something that is tricky to achieve using the graphical user interfaces of standard office suites.